 The current library building was donated to the Borough of Ho-Ho-Kus for use as a public library by Caroline Mildreth Worth Pinkham upon her death in 1984.
 Mildreth, as she preferred to be called, was an established scholar and writer, known for her interest in comparative religion and love of travel.
 A graduate of Columbia University, she received her Ph.D. in 1941 in the history and comparative study of religion - the first woman to achieve this milestone.

 Books authored by Mildreth include A Bungalow in India; The Status of Woman as Reflected in the Puranas, the Mahabharata, and the Ramayana; The Common Heritage; and Confucius Says: Woman and the Family in World Scriptures, along with many articles.
 An archive of her papers exists at Columbia University.
-Worth-Pinkham Memorial Library is also working towards digitizing the collection of documents, photos, and items left to us by Mildreth. |
+Our library is in the process of cataloging and digitizing the collection of documents, photos, and items left to us by Mildreth. |

 Hours:

-Sunday: Closed Monday: 10am-5pm Tuesday: 10am-8pm Wednesday: 10am-5pm Thursday: 10am-8pm Friday: 10am-5pm Saturday: 10am-1pm Holiday Closings |
+Sunday: Closed Monday: 10am-5pm Tuesday: 10am-8pm Wednesday: 10am-5pm Thursday: 10am-8pm Friday: 10am-5pm Saturday: 10am-1pm Closings |

 WORTH-PINKHAM MEMORIAL LIBRARY

-91 Warren Avenue, Ho-Ho-Kus, NJ 07423 201-445-8078 © 2022 Morgan Taylor, Webmaster |
+91 Warren Avenue, Ho-Ho-Kus, NJ 07423 201-445-8078 |

 |